 - Love it!
 I think they actually succeeded in making this classic pie even better.
 Between the new and old version I prefer the new.

-- The filling is generous, which I appreciate, I loathe a thin, flat pumpkin pie.
+- The filling is generous, which I appreciate, I can’t get excited about a thin, flat pumpkin pie.

 - The spicing is subtle, not overly ‘pumpkin spiced’, which is another plus.

-- The pie has just the right balance of sweetness even without the original 3/4 cup sugar, and I think the pumpkin flavor is allowed to shine.
+- The pie has just the right balance of sweetness and I think the pumpkin flavor is allowed to shine.
 The sweetened condensed milk does the trick without overdoing.

 - My only beef is that my pie took considerably longer to set.
 I’m a little confused as to why they lowered the baking time with this new recipe.

 - I suggest using a foil collar for the edges of the crust or at the very least covering loosely with foil toward the second half of the cooking.